natebarksdale/natebarksdale.github.io/output/2020-10-20-study-of-the-day-how-to-develop-a-belief-network.md

 ---
 author: Nate Barksdale
 pubDatetime: 2020-10-20
-modDatetime: 2025-03-17
+modDatetime: 2025-03-17T15:44:52Z
 title: Study of the Day | How to Develop a Belief Network
 slug: study-of-the-day-how-to-develop-a-belief-network
 featured: false
 draft: false
 description: Studying the development and diversity of religious cognition and behavior.
-emoji: 📝
+emoji: 🌐
 tags:
   - 🌀 Templeton
+  - ⛪ Religion
-  - 🌍 Piracy
+  - 🌍 Culture
-  - 🇰🇭 Cambodia
+  - 👶 Children
 haiku: |
-  Words flow like water,
-  Thoughts captured in black and white,
-  Stories come alive.
+  Children seek the skies,
+  Across cultures, beliefs weave,
+  Science traces roots.
-coordinates: [51.509865, -0.118092]
+coordinates: [33.9737, -117.3281]
 ---

-For the John Templeton Foundation, I wrote about Study of the Day | How to Develop a Belief Network.
+For the John Templeton Foundation, I wrote about a groundbreaking study investigating how children form beliefs about the supernatural.

 > Across cultures and throughout history, religion has always played a central role in what it means to be human, but psychologists have devoted relatively little attention to how children come to believe or disbelieve in supernatural beings.
 Is a predisposition toward such beliefs universally “hard-wired,” or are religious beliefs primarily learned through cultural exposure?
 This year, psychologists Rebekah Richert of University of California Riverside and Kathleen Corriveau of Boston University are launching an ambitious five-year project to begin addressing that gap, supported by a $9.9 million grant from the John Templeton Foundation.
 The grant is the second-largest ever made by the Foundation.
 >